wp-plugins/rublon/readme.txt

 * Minor text and translation updates

 = 1.1.0 =
-* Error handling and data verification in the admin settings.
+* Error handling and data verification in the admin settings

 = 1.0.2 =
 * Rublon library update